fanfarian/qu-int-Theme-Functionality/README.txt

 * favicon.ico (16x16 + 32x32)
 * browserconfig.xml

--> Options page planned in v3.0.0 for better controll where neccessary
+-> Options page planned in v3.0.0 for better control

 browserconfig.xml needs the following files in the (child) theme-folder